fabiocaccamo/django-freeze/README.md

 #the site-url to crawl, if not specified it will be autodetected using the sites app
 FREEZE_SITE_URL = 'http://mydomain.com'

-#the base-url for all links relative to root, useful if the generated static site will be placed in a folder which is not the document-root
+#the base-url for all links relative to root '/'
+#useful if the generated static site will run in a specific folder which is not the document-root
-FREEZE_BASE_URL = '/'
+FREEZE_BASE_URL = None

+#if True 'freeze' will convert all absolute urls to relative urls
+#useful if the generated static site will run offline or in an unknown folder which is not the document-root (only if FREEZE_BASE_URL is not defined)
+FREEZE_RELATIVE_URLS = False

 #if True 'freeze' will fetch each url founded in sitemap.xml
 FREEZE_FOLLOW_SITEMAP_URLS = True